- Who We Are

 A plan to expand program funding to improve nutrition and fitness development.Oklahoma Center for Adult Stem Cell Research (OCASCR) created and funded at $5.5 million over five and one-half years.

-Governor Mary Fallin helped to launch the Shape Your Future media campaign encouraging Oklahomans to eat better, move more and be tobacco free.
+Governor Mary Fallin helps launch the Shape Your Future media campaign encouraging Oklahomans to eat better, move more and be tobacco free.

 Board of Directors awards a 5-year, $30 million grant to the Stephenson Cancer Center, launching the TSET Phase I Clinical Trials research program.